Skip to content

 Methods

-Add a stimulus (environmental input) to the interaction.
+Update the stimulus (environmental context) for the interaction.

 typescript